 You must register your food business with us at least 28 days before opening.
 There is no charge for registration, but it is a legal requirement that you complete a registration form and notify us that you intend to operate a food business.

-Go to our food registration page to download a copy of the registration form:
+Go to our Food premises registration page to download a copy of the registration form.